Facts & Recommendations

 Iodine is an essential micronutrient which helps our body maintaining a variety of functions.

 The best natural sources of iodine are saltwater fish, seafood and seaweeds.
-Other sources are dairy products and eggs, as well as iodised table salt.
+Other sources include dairy products and eggs as well as iodized table salt.

-Iodine is a vital mineral our body needs to produce thyroid hormones.
-These hormones, mainly T3 (tri-iodothyronine) and T4 (thyroxine), control the growth and the development of all organs, the nervous system, the brain, the muscles and the skeleton.
+Iodine is a vital mineral that our body needs to produce the thyroid hormones.
+These hormones, mainly T3 (tri-iodothyronine) and T4 (thyroxine), control the growth and development of all organs of the nervous system, namely brain, muscles and skeleton.

-Iodine acts as a key factor in the programming of foetal and infant neurodevelopment.
+Iodine is a key factor in the programming of fetal and infantile neurodevelopment.

-Furthermore, iodine contributes to maintain your skin healthy and to regulate the energy balance.
+Furthermore, iodine contributes to keeping the skin healthy and to regulate the energy balance.

 Iodine in pregnancy

-Pregnancy is associated with major modifications in thyroid function resulting from hormonal changes.
-More thyroid hormones are needed, thus more are produced (approximately 50% increase at the beginning of the pregnancy), which implies that maternal iodine intake must be adequately increased.
+Pregnancy is associated with major modifications in thyroid function due to hormonal changes.
+More thyroid hormones are needed, therefore more is produced (about 50% at the beginning of pregnancy), which means that the maternal iodine intake must be adequately increased.

-Furthermore, the iodine requirements remain increased during lactation as the mother needs to cover her needs and those of her child.
+In addition, the need for iodine remains increased during breastfeeding, as the mother has to cover her and her child´s needs.

 Consequences of an iodine deficiency